 Copyrighted materials can only be reproduced with written permission from the publisher.
 Services are not provided for jobs outside of University needs.

 Printing Services offers in-house duplication, binding, trimming, laminating, hole-punching and packaging.
 Assistance with the coordination of off-set (traditional) printing is also available.
-Paper is limited to a size no larger than tabloid (11 by 17 inches) and no heavier than 60-pound card stock.
+An array of stocked paper choices is available.
+Additional paper options may be ordered as needed.
+Paper is limited to a size no larger than 12 by 18 inches and no heavier than 12 point or 100-pound card stock.
 Please contact Printing Services for more information at 843-349-2921.

-In an effort to ensure consistency and accuracy, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Communication.
+To ensure consistency and accuracy across all university communication and to promote and protect the image and brand of CCU, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Communication.
 This includes, but is not limited to, media notices, posters, printed invitations, printed programs, electronic invitations, products that use University marks, emails and mailings that are published by or for the University, regardless of funding sources.
-Personal correspondence, classroom materials and research are exempt; however, proofing is a service provided by UC to the University community.
-In addition, all campus signage must be proofed and approved through UC.
+Personal correspondence, classroom materials and research are exempt; however, proofing is a service provided by UCOMM to the University community.
+In addition, all campus signage must be proofed and approved through UCOMM.

-The University uses Associated Press style guidelines as the basis for proofing materials.
-Find a cheat sheet of style guidelines here: www.coastal.edu/universitycommunication/brandstandards/standards.html.
+The University adheres to Associated Press style guidelines as the basis for proofing materials.
+Find a cheat sheet of style guidelines here: www.coastal.edu/universitycommunication/brandstandards/.
 All materials should be thoroughly proofed by the client prior to being sent to the editor for proofing.

-Due to the significant volume of materials and projects being processed, UC executes a first in/first out system.
+Due to the significant volume of materials and projects being processed, UCOMM executes a first-in/first-out system.
 Please deliver or email (email@example.com) the item to the Office of University Communication (450-A Century Circle, Room 105).